Skip to main content

 A is a nullness subtype of F if any of the following conditions are met:

 Nullness subtyping asks the question: If A includes null, does F also include null?
-There are 4 cases in which this is true, 2 easy and 2 hard:
+There are four cases in which this is true, two easy and two hard:

 • F is null-inclusive under every parameterization.